SirKero/Guided-ReSTIR-FG-Plus/README.md

 [<img src="http://i.ytimg.com/vi/IczmO73HfSs/maxresdefault.jpg" width="700">](https://youtu.be/IczmO73HfSs)

 ## Other Resampling Algorithms
-In addition to our algorithm, the reposiory and demo provides an implementation of [ReSTIR FG (Lite)](https://github.com/TU-Clausthal-Rendering/ReSTIR-FG) with our guiding approach.
+In addition to our algorithm, the repository and demo provide an implementation of [ReSTIR FG (Lite)](https://github.com/TU-Clausthal-Rendering/ReSTIR-FG) combined with our guiding approach, as well as an implementation of [ReSTIR PT](https://graphics.cs.utah.edu/research/projects/gris/).

-Implementations of ReSTIR PT and the full (non-Lite) version of ReSTIR FG will be added soon.
+The provided ReSTIR PT implementation does not include some of the optimizations present in the original implementation and is intended primarily as a reference and implementation guide.
+For comparisons, please use the [original implementation](https://github.com/DQLin/ReSTIR_PT) instead.

 ## Demo usage
 The demo contains all four test scenes.